-Asking High IMPACT Questions to Help Buyers Find Value
+Ask High IMPACT Sales Questions to Help Buyers Find Value

-Many sellers assume that the benefits of their solution is implied or obvious to the buyer.
+Many sellers assume that the benefits of their solution are implied or obvious to the buyer.
 But this is a major mistake.
 Buyers often don’t know what they want and need your help in developing a solution; buyers can also have a difficult time understanding how a seller’s solution will benefit them.
-We suggest that as a seller you need to systematically explore key potential sources of value with the buyer in order understand how your solution can add value, and be able to quantify, project and add the values together to demonstrate to the bottom line benefit of your solution.
+We suggest that as a seller you need to systematically explore key potential sources of value with the buyer in order to understand how your solution can add value, and be able to quantify, project, and add the values together to demonstrate the bottom-line benefit of your solution.

 Identifying Value: IMPACT

-Money.
-How will our solution make our customer more money?
+Money: How will our solution make our customers more money?
 Can you help the customer add revenue, reduce cost(s), or improve margins?

-Productivity.
-How will our product or solution increase productivity of our customer’s operations?
+Productivity: How will our product or solution increase the productivity of our customer’s operations?
 Can we help increase efficiency, improve throughput, or reduce labor costs?

-Advantage.
-How can we help improve the competitive advantage of our customer?
+Advantage: How can we help improve the competitive advantage of our customers?
 Can we help the company compete and win or attract new customers?

-Total Cost of Ownership.
-Is the total cost of ownership for your solution superior to the competition?
-Examples are: reduced maintenance, fewer returns longer life, and/or better quality.
+Total Cost of Ownership: Is the total cost of ownership for your solution superior to the competition?
+Examples include reduced maintenance, fewer returns longer life, and/or better quality.

 Presenting Your Solution: Quantify, Project, and Add